PipedreamHQ/pipedream/docs/docs/README.md

 ## Use Cases

-Pipdream supports use cases from protototype to production and is trusted by 150k+ developers from startups to Fortune 500 companies:
+Pipedream supports use cases from protototype to production and is trusted by 150k+ developers from startups to Fortune 500 companies:

 ![logos](https://res.cloudinary.com/pipedreamin/image/upload/v1612919944/homepage/logos_kcbviz.png)